 End-to-end rep commission is usually based on a percentage of the sales value.
 Often, this will include accumulators.
 Commission may be based on the time it takes to build your pipeline, and staggered based on ramp and the expected time taken to begin meeting KPIs.

 According to a Society for Human Resources Management survey in 2015, there are three main challenges in creating effective sales compensation.

-Sales quota based compensation can be the linchpin for sales motivation and retention.
+Sales quota-based compensation can be the linchpin for sales motivation and retention.
 If quotas are too aggressive, work rate will diminish.
-On the other hand if targets are too low, compensation payouts will quickly exceed sales.
+On the other hand, if targets are too low, compensation payouts will quickly exceed sales.

 To establish competitive compensation and base-to-incentive blend, companies should benchmark each sales role against their competitors.
 Setting and testing quotas using a verified, comparable source adds an extra layer of confidence.

 Experienced inside sales professionals are in massive demand.
-There’s so much competition inside sales rep salaries and top performers’ commission plans have skyrocketed.
+There’s so much competition that inside sales rep salaries and top performers’ commission plans have skyrocketed.

 You get what you pay for.
 Not only are competitive salaries essential for motivation, they’re also critical for attracting the right talent.
 If you can’t compete with the pay offered by your competitors, this will reduce your competitive advantage when selling your product.